davidpham87/plotly-pyclj/README.md

 # plotly-pyclj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to wrap plotly and plotly express for clojure users.

 ## Usage

-FIXME
+Installation

 ## License